chipkajb/gym-journal/README.md

 > ⚠️ **WARNING**: This project is currently under active development and is a work in progress.
 Features may be incomplete, APIs may change, and the application may not be production-ready.
 Use at your own risk.

+> ⚠️ **DISCLOSURE**: This is a vibe coding project — expect experimental approaches, evolving architecture, and the occasional "let's see what happens" commit.
+The journey for this project is more about exploration than perfection.

 ## Features

 - 🏋️ **Workout Library**: Create and manage custom workout templates with categorization and tagging